12 Top-Rated Things to Do in Rockford, Illinois

 Nicholas Conservatory & Gardens | Photo Copyright: Brad Lane

-Encompassing more than 11,000 square feet of botanical space, this garden center is the third largest conservatory in Illinois.
+Encompassing more than 11,000 square feet of botanical space, the Nicholas Conservatory & Gardens is the third-largest conservatory in Illinois.
 Tropical and colorful plants are in bloom within the sunlit conservatory throughout the year, including an annual orchid exhibit in the winter.
 Walking through this verdant space is always a colorful and fun thing to do.

 Address: 1354 North Second Street, Rockford, Illinois